 3D printing is something that most technology and art enthusiasts are interested in, but everyday people don’t need it.
 This is the widespread notion everyone has about 3D printing these days, but that’s not true.
 Designers, architects, and engineers have been using 3D printing for more than 3 decades now.
 However, the spike in demand and accessibility of free 3D printing software has made it popular among the designer community.

-In this article, we have curated the list of best free third-party 3D printing software that is best suited for beginner 3D modelers as well as the experienced professional designers.
-While the built-in 3D Builder suits most, if you arelooking for alternatives, then this post will interest you.
+In this article, we have curated the list of best free third-party 3D printing software for Windows 11/10 that is best suited for beginner 3D modelers as well as experienced professional designers.
+While the built-in 3D Builder suits most, if you are looking for alternatives, then this post will interest you.

 1. TinkerCAD – Easy to Use 3D Printing Software

 TinkerCAD is an online computer-aided design (CAD) 3D printing software that is geared towards beginners.
 The software is full of tutorials and guides to aid the beginners to get the somewhat exact designs they are looking for.

 You just create an account on its website, and it lets you simply access the browser-based app.
 TinkerCAD offers you a vast variety of pre-defined shapes and structures.
 This helps you to create your design by simply dragging and dropping the box and adjusting the height, width, and, length.

 TinkerCAD offers you the direct integration with the third-party printing services and even allows you to share and export files with ease.
 Get it here.